RavicharanN/Essentials-IIITA-/README.md

 # Essentials-IIITA

+## About
          This repository covers all the essentials for the programming course at IIIT Allahabad which include the topicwise solutions to the lab evaluations and weekly tasks provided in the lab.
 A few examples from other resources have also been added for better under-standing.

 ## Contents of the Repo
 -----------------------